jlsajfj/Portfolio/Javascript/Node JS/Mental Bot.md

 }
 ```

+*Figure 4: Overview of the delete function*

+The full code can be found in [the code section](#clear-code).

 The most basic usage is `@MentalBot clear`, where the bot will clear the latest 100 messages.
-As shown below, it simply calls the delete function for 100 messages.
+As shown in Figure 5, it simply calls the delete function for 100 messages.

 ```javascript
 if(args.length == 2){